 My scheme: red/coral/green with grey/navy/white (and a random pop of mustard).

 As a standard I would ensure you have two week’s worth of clothing.
 However for me I like to go with whatever I can fit in one packing cube.
 I packed all of this in and there was still room so I may take a couple of extra pieces, or leave the space for if I want to buy anything there.

-Always roll your clothes both to avoid creasing and to use the least amount of space.
+I like to roll my clothes both to avoid creasing and to use the least amount of space.
+It also makes it easy to see all your clothes at once.
 I had two layers in this packing cube which is 36x30x12cm.

-I should also note that I will be taking some gym shorts for hiking and a fleece and rain jacket for colder weather.
-As you can see from the outfits, I will take some walking shoes, walking sandals, nicer sandals and flip flops.
+For shoes I also like to keep it simple and take some walking shoes, walking sandals, nicer sandals and flip flops.
 Also don’t forget undies and pjs (but I didn’t think you’d need to see my selection of underwear).
 Little tip though – get yourself some no vpl pants if anything you’ve got would look a bit weird with a pant line.
-I also like to take bralets instead of real bras because they are so much more comfy and light!
+I also like to take bralettes and sports bras instead of real bras because they are so much more comfy and light!